opendatasoft/ods-portal-devkit/README.md

 Copy `config.example.js` to `config.js` and edit the content.

 ### Usage
-Create a `main.less` file in `src/less`.
+You need to create a main LESS file.
 This is the file that will be compiled and pushed to the platform.
-If you want to split your style in several files, you need to import them in your `main.less` file.
+If you want to split your style in several files, you need to import them in this file.

 Example
 ```less